Compaq: 1982–1990

 During its first year of sales (second year of operation), the company sold 53,000 PCs for sales of $111 million, the first start-up to hit the $100 million mark that fast.
 Compaq went public in 1983 on the NYSE and raised $67 million.
-In 1986, it enjoyed record sales of $329 million from 150,000 PCs, and became the youngest-ever firm to make the Fortune 500.
+In 1986, it enjoyed record sales of $329 million from 150,000 PCs and became the youngest-ever firm to make the Fortune 500.
+In 1985, sales reached $504 million.
+The company shipped its 500,000th computer in April 1986.
 In 1987, Compaq hit the $1 billion revenue mark, taking the least amount of time to reach that milestone.
 By 1991, Compaq held the fifth place spot in the PC market with $3 billion in sales that year.
-In 1985, sales reached $504 million.

 Two key marketing executives in Compaq's early years, Jim D'Arezzo and Sparky Sparks, had come from IBM's PC Group.
 Other key executives responsible for the company's meteoric growth in the late 1980s and early 1990s were Ross A. Cooley, another former IBM associate, who served for many years as SVP of GM North America; Michael Swavely, who was the company's chief marketing officer in the early years, and eventually ran the North America organization, later passing along that responsibility to Cooley when Swavely retired.
 In the United States, Brendan A. "Mac" McLoughlin (another long time IBM executive) led the company's field sales organization after starting up the Western U.S. Area of Operations.
 These executives, along with other key contributors, including Kevin Ellington, Douglas Johns, Steven Flannigan, and Gary Stimac, helped the company compete against the IBM Corporation in all personal computer sales categories, after many predicted that none could compete with the behemoth.

 The soft-spoken Canion was popular with employees and the culture that he built helped Compaq to attract the best talent.
 Instead of headquartering the company in a downtown Houston skyscraper, Canion chose a West Coast-style campus surrounded by forests, where every employee had similar offices and no-one (not even the CEO) had a reserved parking spot.
 At semi-annual meetings, turnout was high as any employee could ask questions to senior managers.

 In 1987, company co-founder Bill Murto resigned to study at a religious education program at the University of St. Thomas.
-Murto had helped to organize the company's marketing and authorized-dealer distribution strategy, and held the post of senior vice president of sales since June 1985.
+Murto had helped to organise the company's marketing and authorized-dealer distribution strategy and held the post of senior vice president of sales since June 1985.
 Murto was succeeded by Ross A. Cooley, director of corporate sales.
 Cooley would report to Michael S. Swavely, vice president for marketing, who was given increased responsibility and the title of vice president for sales and marketing.